SusheelThapa/command/command/t/touch.md

 **Usage:**

-If we want to update the the modificationtime of a file `file1.txt` then:
+If we want to update the the modification time of a file named `file1.txt` then:

 ```shell
 touch -m file1.txt